qorix-group/process_description/process/process_areas/quality_management/quality_getstrt.rst

 One goal of the Quality Management Process is to ensure that the project is following the defined processes and that the quality of the deliverables is according to the requirements.
-The Quality Management process follows an continous approach.
+The Quality Management process follows an continuous approach.

 The workflows are defined in the :ref:`quality_workflows` section.
-The following workflows shall be executed continously:
+The following workflows shall be executed continuously:

 * Consult and Execute Quality Trainings
 * Monitor/Improve Quality Activities